Frequently Asked Questions

 Can a TK or BC Notice be used without community approval?

 Decolonial research methodologies insist that Indigenous interests should be addressed and included in any research at the first instance.
-This means that Indigenous peoples are more likely to be connected to the research and its results and derive benefits from it in the future.
+This means that Indigenous Peoples are more likely to be connected to the research and its results and derive benefits from it in the future.
 Adding the Notice, as a first step, opens the space for those rights and interests to be clarified and expanded on by Indigenous communities over time.

 What is the difference between a TK Notice and a BC Notice?